bluenote79/bezier_airfoil_import/README.md

 2. Start the skript and select the lines.
 3. Click OK
 4. Choose a degree 9 dat.bez from Bezier Airfoil Designer

+##Version p2.

+Different concept using parameters in Fusion:
+3 Options.
+a) Place airfoil selecting two points from a sketch (first at nose, second at tail).
+    - optional input of parameter for rootlength.
+    - parameters in fusion for mirroring invx* und invy* under favorites.
+    - * = unique suffix for all parameters nessessary (only letters allowed)
+b) Place airfoil selecting one point (nose).
+    - rotation around point possible
+    - rootlength by parameter input or 100 mm
+    - * = unique suffix for all parameters nessessary (only letters allowed)
+c) Zeichnung vom Ursprung der xy-Ebene (kein Punkt).
+    - movable in all directions
+    - rootlength by parameter input or 100 mm
+    - * = unique suffix for all parameters nessessary (only letters allowed)

+Important parameters available under favorites in fusion 360:

+root* = rootlength
+invx*, invy*: mirrors
+yoben*9, yunten*9 = distance of endpoints to rootline, alter to get a tail gap (in some scenarios negative values must be used).

+* = suffix